uc-cjkhoh/Spam_Detection/README.md

 # SMS Spam Detection Pipeline

-This repository implements an incremental SMS spam detection system using embeddings, vector storage, and online learning and trained in a teacher-student manner.
-# SMS Spam Detection Pipeline

 This repository implements an active-learning SMS spam detection pipeline built with embeddings, a vector store, and incremental training.
 It combines automated pseudo-labeling with human review and uses Prefect for orchestration and MLflow for experiment tracking.

 Goals